-- The process following the filing of charges with the P&T Committee is set forth in APM-015 and APM-016, and is governed by Senate Bylaw 336 and other applicable Senate bylaws, as well as UCSF divisional bylaws. - 2.
+- 1. The process following the filing of charges with the P&T Committee is set forth in APM-015 and APM-016, and is governed by Senate Bylaw 336 and other applicable Senate bylaws, as well as UCSF divisional bylaws. - 2.
 Following receipt of the recommendation from the P&T Committee, in accordance with APM-016 and other applicable procedures, the Chancellor will generally make a final decision regarding discipline. - a.
 Exception: If the decision involves dismissal for a faculty member who has tenure or security of employment, the authority for dismissal "rests with the Regents, on recommendation of the President, following consultation with the Chancellor."
 See APM-016, Section II-6. - 3.
 The Complainant and the Respondent shall receive periodic updates on the status of the P&T proceedings. - 4.
 The P&T Committee shall make a recommendation to the Chancellor, which the Chancellor shall review and consider.
-The Chancellor shall impose the discipline he/she finds to be appropriate. - 5.
+Within 14 calendar days of receiving the recommendation from P&T, in accordance with APM-016 and any other applicable procedures, the Chancellor shall make a final decision regarding discipline and shall impose the discipline he/she finds to be appropriate, unless the decision involves dismissal for a faculty member who has tenure.
+In the case of a faculty member with tenure the process outlined in APM-016, Section II.6. shall apply...
+Extensions to this timeline may be granted for good cause with written notice to the Complainant and Respondent stating the reason necessitating an extension and the projected new timeline. - 5.
 The Vice Provost shall ensure that the hold on any academic action or advancement packet of a Respondent continues until the Chancellor's final decision is imposed. - 6.
 The Complainant and the Respondent shall receive the appropriate notifications per University Policy, the Systemwide Frameworks and/or the law.